mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ![image](https://user-images.githubusercontent.com/6584143/135831324-dce01038-9e08-4c5d-9481-93a0fa628623.png)

 1. InternalFactoryFactory forwards the set of viewmodel names and a viewmodel component builder to HiltViewModelFactory through constructor.
 Now the `HiltViewModelFactory` has been created and await the consumer to call create.
 2. Fragment/activity calls create to get instance of the viewmodel.
-Now, HiltViewModelFactory builds a viewmodel component from the existing builder and ask for map of provider<ViewModel> instances.
+Now, HiltViewModelFactory builds a viewmodel component from the existing builder and asks for a map of provider<ViewModel> instances.
-3. From there, it picks the matching provider and use it to create an instance of viewmodel.
+3. From there, it picks the matching provider and uses it to instantiate the viewmodel.
 4. Delivers it to the ViewModelProvider

-Code looks like this: HiltViewModelFactory holds list of known hilt viewmodel names.
-This is needed to determine whether to use `delegateFactory` or `hiltViewModelFactory`.
+Code looks like this: HiltViewModelFactory holds a list of known hilt viewmodel names and hiltViewModelFactory and an optional delegateFactory.
+List of ViewModel names  determine whether to use `delegateFactory` or `hiltViewModelFactory`.

 ```java
 public final class HiltViewModelFactory implements ViewModelProvider.Factory {